tanfwong/rfsoc_notes/_sources/ch5/lcs.md

   may conclude from the discussions in {numref}`sec:gmem` is that the DSP kernel code should be written in a way that enables burst access and port widening, preferably automatically inferred and implemented by Vitis HLS.
-In addition, pipeline bursting is often more preferable than sequential bursting.

-* In order to help Vitis HLS infer opportunities for pipeling bursting and port widening, we may employ the producer-consumer model discussed in {numref}`sec:pro-con` to construct a data flow graph connecting the following sequence of tasks:
+* In order to help Vitis HLS infer opportunities for pipeling or sequential bursting and port widening, we may employ the producer-consumer model discussed in {numref}`sec:pro-con` to construct a data flow graph connecting the following sequence of
+  tasks:
   - a task specializing in loading data from the global memory to local buffers,
   - a number of tasks that process the data, and